Network topology: Ring

 A ring topology is a daisy chain in a closed loop.
 Data travels around the ring in one direction.
 When one node sends data to another, the data passes through each intermediate node on the ring until it reaches its destination.
 The intermediate nodes repeat (retransmit) the data to keep the signal strong.
 Every node is a peer; there is no hierarchical relationship of clients and servers.
-If one node is unable to retransmit data, it severes communication between the nodes before and after it in the bus.
+If one node is unable to retransmit data, it severs communication between the nodes before and after it in the bus.